Observational properties of puffy disks: radiative GRMHD spectra of mildly sub-Eddington accretion: Beaming and obscuration

 At inclination $\theta = 10^\circ$, Fig.~\ref{fig:appearance} shows that puffy and NT disks are similar in appearance; however, the puffy disk is brighter overall because of the beaming effect.
 Because of the low optical depth in the funnel, even the innermost region of the accretion flow in the immediate vicinity of the event horizon is visible (the central dark spot in the puffy disk images).
 This central gap in the image is much more prominent in the NT model, in which radiation is only emitted at radii larger than the ISCO.
 At larger inclinations a different effect starts to be relevant---the puffed-up optically thick disk starts to obscure the view of the inner part of the accretion flow.
 In Fig.~\ref{fig:appearance} we see that at an inclination of 50$^\circ$ the puffy disk image is already dominated by the funnel wall opposite to the observer, with the core of the system obscured.
 At 70$^\circ$ inclination the inner regions of the puffy disk are not visible and the radiative flux decreases by about 2 orders of magnitude.
 At the same time, the impact of the inclination on the NT disk appearance is much less prominent, as the disk remains geometrically thin, supporting neither efficient beaming nor obscuration effects.

 Interestingly, the development of an elevated disk structure during the high mass accretion rate phase, has been proposed as an interpretation of the X-ray spectra of the large inclination source V404 Cygni \citep{Motta2017}.
 The enhanced complexity of the X-ray outburst light curves of high inclination sources was also identified as hinting at a time-variable obscuration \citep{Narayan2005}.
-Although low luminosity numerical solutions of stable disk are not yet available, we imagine that a transition between a thin and a puffy disk may occur at some accretion rate $\sim 0.3 \dot{M}_{\rm Edd}$.
+Although low luminosity numerical solutions of stable disk are not yet available, we imagine that a disappearance of the puffy region, and transition between a thin and a puffy disk geometry may occur at some accretion rate, perhaps at $\sim 0.3 \dot{M}_{\rm Edd}$.

 We further quantify the collimation / obscuration effects in Fig.~\ref{fig:beaming}, where we compare the beaming pattern of NT thin disks and puffy disks for the mass accretion rates of $\dot{m} = 0.6, 0.9, 1.5$.
 In general, beaming is maximal at low inclinations and decreases for higher viewing angles and the beaming factor does not strongly depend on the mass accretion rate.
 The face-on inclination ``beaming'' factor\footnote{In reality, for the thin disk the beaming pattern is related to the usual non-isotropic emission from the photosphere, the flux decreasing with increasing inclination angle.
 The unrelated effect of Doppler beaming affects the NT spectra at large viewing angles.} of the NT disk is $b_{\rm NT} \approx 0.7$ which corresponds to an effect about $2.5$ times less prominent than in the case of the puffy disk.
 Hence, an NT disk with a mass accretion rate of 1.5\,$\dot{M}_{\rm Edd}$ appears as a 2.1\,$L_{\rm Edd}$ luminosity source when viewed along the axis.
 A puffy disk of the same mass accretion rate, however, implies an isotropic luminosity of 4.4\,$L_{\rm Edd}$.